ompl/pyplusplus/README.txt

 Requirements
 ------------

-In order to use pyplusplus you need the following additional components:
+In order to use Py++ you need the following additional components:

 - Python v2.4 (or higher)
 - pygccxml (http://www.language-binding.net/pygccxml/pygccxml.html)